 This task begins after a faulty component has been identified.
 The task ends when the rectifier is operational and documentation is complete.

+The performance of this covered task may require the performance of other covered tasks such as:

+Obtain a Voltage and Current Output Reading from a Rectifier (reference Task 3);

 This task does not include but may lead to the performance of other covered tasks such as:

 Troubleshoot Rectifier (reference Task 4.1).